openedx/edx-documentation/en_us/discovery_api/source/api_reference/reference.rst

 EdX Discovery API Reference
 ###########################

-This API reference includes detailed information about the endpoints of the edX Discovery API, including the request, response data, and examples.
+This API reference includes information about the endpoints of the edX Discovery API, including the request, response data, and examples.
 You can use any technology to send REST API requests as HTTP messages to the edX API.
 The example API requests shown in this reference use the ``curl`` command-line program